swahlquist/liligenspark/README.md

 about a successful build, then you can reload your browser and see the welcome page.
 You should be able to log in and go to town.

 To deploy the app, you'll want to precompile all assets.
 The easiest way to do this is to run `bin/deploy_prep`.
+To prep mobile and desktop app releases you can run `rake extras:mobile` and `rake extras:desktop` to push the latest code to those directories, assuming they are available on your dev system.

 ##### Additional Dependencies